The BioCorRx Recovery Program

 This allows the patient to reset their behavioral patterns and address behavioral issues without a constant clamoring from their body to use opioids or alcohol, thus dramatically increasing the overall likelihood of success.

-A Quick and Comfortable Procedure
+A Quick and Simple Procedure

 Most patients report little to no physical discomfort during the implant implementation procedure.
 The procedure is very quick, requiring only a local anesthetic to numb the area.
 It typically requires less than 30 minutes to perform the minimally invasive procedure.